Lismore property market overview: September 2025

 Lismore

 Much of this price increase was generated thanks to the NSW Government’s Resilient Homes Program.
-This enables affected residents in Lismore to buy back homes deemed at high risk.
-With incentives and funds supported by local government, it has spurned a huge uptake around the city to boost spending in the Lismore property market.
+This enables affected residents in Lismore to buy back homes deemed high risk.
+With incentives and funds supported by local government, there was a huge uptake around the city to boost spending in the Lismore property market.
 All this has taken the local property scene to become one of the best performing in NSW.

 Population: 28.816